pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     - Create a IAM role and give the `AmazonS3FullAccess` permission to the role.
 Modify `Trust relationships` of the role.
 For details, refer to [Creating an IAM Role and Policy](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html).

-5. Bind IAM to the ServiceAccount resources:
+5. Associate IAM with the ServiceAccount resources:

     {{< copyable "shell-regular" >}}